GET A DEMO

 4. Hybrid Model

 Hybrid Model is a mix of subscriptions, advertisements, and transactional approach.
-This flexible model leaves no audience segment untouched, enabling content owners to maximize their video assets.
+This flexible model leaves no audience segment untouched, enabling content owners to maximize their video content monetization oppertunities.

 The hybrid model leverages advertising (AVOD) to build recurring audiences, subscriptions (SVOD) to build recurring revenue, and pay-per-view (TVOD) for producing exclusive content.